 The appropriateness of the price index used to deflate wholesale margins is an important consideration.
 In the absence of a specific wholesale producer price index, some countries will use a combination of Industrial Product Price Indexes (IPPI) or Import Price Indexes as deflators of specific commodities.
 The IPPIs provide a price at the factory gate and do not include other acquisition costs incurred by the wholesaler such as transportation costs.
 This assumes that other acquisition costs move in tandem with prices at the factory gate which is unlikely to be the case.
 For example, a change in gas prices would likely affect transportation costs but may not affect the price at the factory gate.
 The wholesaler's cost to purchase imports may not be represented by an Import Price Index due to specific strategies used by wholesalers to insulate themselves from changes in exchange rates.
-For example, some wholesaler's home currency.
+For example, some wholesalers will hedge against the currency while others may negotiate contracts in the wholesaler's home currency.
 Finally, selling prices by the wholesaler may move differently than acquisition prices.
 For example, a wholesaler may set prices for a fixed period of time; similarly, customers may have contracts with a fixed price.